technoweenie/pdxjs-twitter-node/code/code.md

 ## Okay, not really ##

+Let me crack an egg of knowledge about [the Twitter Streaming API](http://apiwiki.twitter.com/Streaming-API-Documentation#ParsingResponses):

 * Streams also contain status deletion notices.
       { "delete": { "status": { "id": 1234, "user_id": 3 } } }
 * Track streams may also contain limitation notices